Jxck/jxck.io/blog.jxck.io/drafts/the-error-model.md

 A reason why OOM abandonment works well in a browser is that most browsers devote separate processes to individual tabs already.
 Browsers mimic operating systems in many ways and here too we see this playing out.

-More recently, we've been exploring proposals to bring some of this discipline - including contracts - to C++.
+More recently, we've been exploring proposals to bring some of this discipline - including contracts - to C++ .
 There are also concrete proposals to bring some of these features to C# too.
 We are actively iterating on a proposal that would bring some non-null checking to C# .
 I have to admit, I wish all of those proposals the best, however nothing will be as bulletproof as an entire stack written in the same error discipline.